 Local Pantry Partners

-Through strategic partnerships, Cultivate Food Rescue will be a leader in food rescue, procurement, redistribution and education to meet the nutritional needs of communities.
+Through strategic partnerships, Cultivate Food Rescue will be a leader in perishable food rescue, procurement, redistribution, and education in order to meet the nutritional needs of communities.

 Defining Food Rescue

 Our partnership with Notre Dame and other local food suppliers provides a great opportunity to feed members of our community who are food-insecure.
 Our food rescue program fills the gap between potentially wasted food and the people and organizations that need food the most.